 Bad odors also usually appear when the oven is rarely used.
 You can work around this with coffee grounds or coffee beans.
 Leave the coffee beans overnight in the oven, then the oven aroma will return to neutral.

-6. When is the Best Time to Clean the Oven
+6. When is the Best Time to Clean an Oven

-The best time to clean the oven depends on how often the oven is used.
+The best time to clean an oven depends on how often the oven is used.

 Generally, clean the oven thoroughly at least every 3 to 6 months.
 However, the more it is used, the more often it must be cleaned.
 Try setting a regular schedule every month specifically for cleaning the oven.

 Not only that, it is recommended to clean the inside of the oven with a cloth or brush to simply lift the remaining dry baked dough so it doesn’t become crusty.